hariomchaudhary-gh/Project--Bank-Data-Analytics/README.md

     1.Bank needs to redefine the lending criteria and should distribute the loans after proper verification.

-    2.Branches having the most number of default loans are needs to be scrutinized.
+    2.Branches having the highest number of default loans are needs to be scrutinized.

     3.ST caste should be represented adequately.
 We can launch some programme for them.